Efficient Monte Carlo for high excursions of Gaussian random fields: Basic notions of computational complexity

-In this section we shall discuss some general notions of efficiency and computational complexity related to the approximation of the probability of the rare events $\{B_{b}\: b\geq b_{0}\}$, for which $P\left( B_{b}\right) \rightarrow0$ as $b\rightarrow\infty$.
+In this section we shall discuss some general notions of efficiency and computational complexity related to the approximation of the probability of the rare events $\{B_{b}\dvtx b\geq b_{0}\}$, for which $P( B_{b}) \rightarrow0$ as $b\rightarrow\infty$.
 In essence, efficiency means that computational complexity is, in some sense, controllable, uniformly in $b$.
-A notion that is popular in the efficiency analysis of Monte Carlo methods for rare events is weak efficiency (also known as asymptotic optimality) which requires that the coefficient of variation of a given estimator, $L_{b}$ of $P\left( B_{b}\right)$, to be dominated by $1/P\left( B_{b}\right)^{\varepsilon}$ for any $\varepsilon>0$.
-More formally, we have
+A notion that is popular in the efficiency analysis of Monte Carlo methods for rare events is weak efficiency (also known as asymptotic optimality) which requires that the coefficient of variation of a given estimator, $L_{b}$ of $P( B_{b})$, to be dominated by $1/P( B_{b})^{\varepsilon}$ for any $\varepsilon>0$.
+More formally, we have: \begin{definition} A family of estimators $\{L_{b}\dvtx b\geq b_{0}\}$ is said to be {polynomially efficient} for estimating $P( B_{b}) $ if $E(L_{b})=P( B_{b}) $, and there exists a~$q\in(0,\infty )$ for which